Skip to main content

 • Connect your iOS device to the Mac via USB cable.

-• Open Mini App inside iOS Telegram client.
+• Open the Mini App inside the Telegram app on iOS.

 • In Safari on macOS, go to Develop in the menu bar.